Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Use the following strategies to get the lowest interest rate possible on a personal loan.

-Watch our 60 second video below!
+Watch our 60-second video below!

 Increase your credit score

-Check your credit score online to understand the number your lender will see.Most personal loans require a FICO score of 670 or higher.
+Check your credit score online to understand the number your lender will see.
+Most personal loans require a FICO score of 670 or higher.
 If your FICO score is below 670, consider improving your credit by paying your bills on time, reducing debt and correcting any inaccuracies on your credit reports.

 Consider an alternative lender

 Not all lenders rely solely on your FICO score to determine your creditworthiness.
-Some, like Upstart, have found their algorithms are more accurate in predicting your likelihood of defaulting on a loan.
+Some, like Upstart, have found that its algorithms are more accurate in predicting your likelihood of defaulting on a loan.
 That allows lenders to specialize in specific borrowers — in Upstart’s case, young professionals who haven’t had the chance to build a strong credit history.

-You still need strong personal finances to qualify with these lenders, but these alternative credit scoring methods offer more ways to highlight financial strengths, like a consistent savings habit.
+You still need strong personal finances to qualify with these lenders, but alternative credit scoring methods offer more ways to highlight financial strengths, like a consistent savings habit.

 Apply for a shorter term